- Strategic Goals

 |County Clerk Processing Fee**||$50.00||$50.00|

-* CRPs include, but are not limited to, the Forest Practice Rules and timber harvest plans, and other state agency regulatory programs (CEQA Guidelines 21080.5).
-Beginning July 1, 2013, CEQA/Certified Regulatory Filing Fees will no longer apply to the filing of Notices of Decision or Determination for Forest Practice Rules and Timber Harvest Plans (Public Resources Code section 4629.6 added by Stats 2012 Ch.
-289, section 3).
+* CRPs include certain state agency regulatory programs as defined in section 21080.5 of the Public Resources Code and section 15251 of the CEQA Guidelines.
+Beginning July 1, 2013, CEQA/CRP Filing Fees will no longer apply to the filing of Notices of Decision or Determination for Forest Practice Rules and Timber Harvest Plans (Pub.
+Resources Code, § 4629.6, added by Stats.
+2012, ch.
+289, § 3).

 ** Additional county fees may apply.
 Please check with your county clerk’s office for details.